Referral Programs UX and UI Best Practices

 Example: Omsom shows a success message if a referral was sent successfully.
 They also encourage the referrer to refer more friends there.

-Make your CTA appealing
+Make the CTA clear

 Your form will require some kind of CTA that will send the referral message to the referred friend(s).
-Everything in your referral program landing page should lead to your call to action.
+Everything in your referral program landing page should lead to the call to action.
 A referral call to action should catch the eye and invite people to click.
 Make the text bold, underlined, or a different color.
 Some designs add even more emphasis by adding arrows that point to the CTA.

 When it comes to the CTA copy, the fewer words used, the better.
 Some ideas for the CTA text include: “Join our program,” “Start sharing now,” “Earn your first reward,” “Sign up,” “Join now,” or “Start sharing.”